LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Evaluation

-\textbf{General Mathematical Reasoning Benchmarks} We summarize the results on general mathematical reasoning benchmarks in Table~\ref{tab:math-models-benchmark}, which indicates that our method significantly boosts the base model's performance.
-The results also illustrate that the improvements are consistent across various difficulty levels.
-Specifically, the capability of Meta-Llama-3.1-8B-Instruct has improved by more than 35\% on 4 benchmarks at rm@16.
-Qwen2-Math-72B-Instruct has demonstrated the strongest mathematical capability among the competing methods, while our LLaMA-Berry exceeds it on four benchmarks.
-In particular, LLaMA-Berry reaches 55.1\% on OlympiadBench and 68.9\% on College Math, surpassing the 70B model by 11.9\% and 21\%, respectively.
+\textbf{General mathematical reasoning benchmarks. } We summarize the results on general mathematical reasoning benchmarks in Table~\ref{tab:math-models-benchmark}, which indicates that our method significantly boosts the base model's performance.
+The results consistently demonstrate improvements across various levels of difficulty.
+Specifically, the solved rate of problems in 16 rollouts of Meta-Llama-3.1-8B-Instruct~\citep{meta_llama_8b_2024} has been improved by more than 35\% on three benchmarks.
+Qwen2-Math-72B-Instruct~\citep{yang2024qwen2technicalreport} exhibits the strongest mathematical reasoning capability among the competing methods, while our \texttt{LLaMA-Berry}, built on a base model with only 8B parameters, exceeds it in the solved rate of problems on four benchmarks.
+In particular, \texttt{LLaMA-Berry} reaches 55.1\% on OlympiadBench and 68.9\% on College Math, surpassing it by 11.9\% and 21\%, respectively.

-Additionally, we observe that majority voting results are often lower than rm@k under the same number of simulations.
-For benchmarks like GSM8K and MATH, The performance of majority voting is not significantly inferior to that of rm@k.
-However,for those more challenging~(e.g., GaoKao 2023 En, OlympiadBench and College Math shown in Table~\ref{tab:math-models-benchmark}), the performance gap between their result become wider.
-We suspect the reason is that, on benchmarks with lower question difficulty, the performance of LLM primarily relies on its inherent reasoning capabilities, whereas on more complex benchmarks , it's performance is largely dependent on its Self-Refine abilities.
-As shown in Table~\ref{tab:olympic-dataset-comparison}, in both the AMC2023 and GPQA Diamond benchmarks, we again observe this phenomenon, which becomes increasingly evident as benchmark difficulty scales when comparing MATH and other benchmarks.
-This indicates the potential of our method on solving more complex reasoning problems

-A comparison between MATH and OlympiadBench shows that the latter is much more difficult and challenging, with less dataset leakage and higher inference costs, making Self-Refine harder to apply.
-The increased variance in answer sequences means the model does not hit the diminishing returns ceiling of Self-Refine as quickly as it does with GSM8K.

-\textbf{Cutting-edge Mathematical Olympiad Benchmarks:} We evaluate the performance of our model on the cutting-edge mathematical olympiad benchmarks, as shown in Table~\ref{tab:olympic-dataset-comparison}.
-The results demonstrate that LLaMA-Berry remains highly competitive on Olympic-level problems, demonstrating its capability in complex reasoning.
-Notably, on the most challenging AIME2024 benchmark, the success rate increases from 2/30 (LLaMA-3.1-8B-Instruct) to 8/30 (ours), which not only surpasses typical open-source models but also exceeds all commercial closed-source solutions, except the OpenAI o1 series.
-On the GPQA Diamond benchmark, which includes advanced graduate-level questions across physics, biology, and chemistry—representing the highest reasoning difficulty.
-Our algorithm achieves accuracy comparable to GPT-4 Turbo on this benchmark.
+\textbf{Cutting-edge mathematical Olympiad benchmarks. } In Table~\ref{tab:olympic-dataset-comparison}, we compare the performance of \texttt{LLaMA-Berry} with other leading models on Olympic-level benchmarks.
+The results demonstrate that \texttt{LLaMA-Berry} is highly competitive on these benchmarks, demonstrating its capability in complex reasoning.
+Notably, on the most challenging AIME2024 benchmark, our method boosts the base model’s solving rate from 2/30 to 8/30, surpassing typical open-source models and commercial closed-source models, except for the OpenAI o1 series~\citep{openAI-o1}.